Skip to content

 How the dashboard works

-As for the code you write or generate in views.tsx, that uses a custom Membrane JSX implementation.
-See our reference page if you want to know which elements and props are available to use.
+The code you write or generate in views.tsx uses custom Membrane JSX.
+See our reference page to see which elements and props are available.